 Leeds aspires to be a 'zero waste' city.
-To achieve this it will reduce, re-use, recycle, repair and recover as much value as possible from its’ waste based on a cultural shift that views waste as a resource to be used in another process rather than simply being sent to landfill.
-An illustration of the size of this issue in the UK alone can be seen in estimates that 8.3 million tonnes of food are thrown away every year of which 5 million tonnes is still edible.
-Schools have a significant contribution to make to realise the zero waste aspiration, not only through education but also through their own actions as buying materials and equipment makes the largest single contribution to a schools carbon footprint.
-In its report ‘Carbon Emissions from Schools’ the Sustainable Development Commission (SDC) reported that purchasing contributed to 45% of carbon emissions.
+To achieve this it will reduce, re-use, recycle, repair and recover as much value as possible from waste based on a cultural shift that views waste as a resource to be used in another process.
+An illustration of the size of this issue can be seen in estimates that, in the UK alone, 8.3 million tonnes of food are thrown away every year of which 5 million tonnes (60%) remains edible.
+Schools have a significant contribution to make to realise the zero waste aspiration, not only through education but also through their own actions as buying materials and equipment makes up the largest single contribution to a schools carbon footprint at @ 45%.

 To download a copy of the Schools Waste Recycling Advisors Project please click here